Penn State Altoona Motorsports Club

 Society of Women Engineers (SWE)

 Membership in SWE is open to all who meet the membership eligibility criteria, 36 regardless of race, creed, color, gender, age, national origin, or sexual orientation.
-Women in engineering/technology—you are a dominate force.
+Women in engineering/technology—you are a dominant force.
 You are simply underrepresented in the field.
 The Society of Women in Engineering (SWE) is dedicated to the promotion of Women in Engineering/Technology by advocating the importance of diversity and by uniting resources to encourage academic, leadership, professional, and personal excellence for the entire Engineering community of Today and Tomorrow.
 At Penn State Altoona, SWE also insists that you have fun in the process.
 This female-centered student group focuses on issues related to your success through mentoring, study groups, and networking (for internships and jobs).
-For those of you who will finish your education at UP, there is opportunity to get to know women engineers at UP thus making the transition that much easier.
+For those of you who will finish your education at UP, there is an opportunity to get to know women engineers at UP, thus making the transition much easier.
 The group has a tradition of service and involvement with the local community.
 SWE also cosponsors events such as industry tours with other engineering groups.
-And it creates the ever popular tee shirt series including Top 10 Reasons to Date an Engineer, and Top 10 Reasons to be an Engineer.
-For more information visit the Society of Women Engineers website.
+And it creates the ever-popular tee shirt series, including Top 10 Reasons to Date an Engineer and Top 10 Reasons to be an Engineer.
+For more information, visit the Society of Women Engineers website.

 Study Abroad – Gearheads in Germany

-Upper division EMET students will be able to experience life in Southern Germany as well as get to visit several museums and tour several well-known German cities.
+Upper-division EMET students will be able to experience life in Southern Germany as well as get to visit several museums and tour several well-known German cities.
 The program focuses on automation in general and specifically manufacturing.
-The purpose of the program is to augment small scale laboratory exercises with large scale, real world industrial experience.
+The program's purpose is to augment small-scale laboratory exercises with large-scale, real-world industrial experience.